sassoftware/sas-studio-custom-steps/SAS Packages Framework Steps/README.md

 package==version
 ```

-**\* Not all SPF features are supported with the Viya File Service.
+**\* Not all SPF features used by these steps are supported with the Viya File Service.
 A physical disk or mounted network drive is highly recommended for package storage.**

 ## Quick Start Guide
 1. Upload _Initialize SAS Packages Framework_ to SAS Viya